-How to Get a Suction Cup to Stay Stuck (8 Tips That Work)
+How to Get a Suction Cup to Stay Stuck: 8 Easy Tips

 There’s nothing more annoying than a suction cup that won’t stay stuck.
 You press it on and it either falls off or, worse, comes off after you’ve already hung up your belongings.
 How do you solve this conundrum?
 Thankfully, there are numerous ways you can solve this problem.
 Read on to check out the best ways to help you keep suction cups stuck, like how to make suction cups stick in the shower.